Persistent Homotopy Groups of Metric Spaces: Persistent Homotopy Groups

-We assume $T=\R_+$ in this section unless otherwise specified.
-In \textsection \ref{subsec:persistent theory}, we have defined persistent groups as objects in $\Pgrp^{(T,\leq)}$, as well as homomorphisms and homomorphisms of degree $\delta$ between persistent groups.
-In this section, we study persistent homotopy groups, which are persistent groups given by homotopy groups of some spaces.\\

-\textbf{Persistent Groups.} Recall from \textsection \ref{subsec:persistent theory} that the set of homorphisms from the persistent group $\bbG$ to the persistent group $\bbH$ is denoted by $\Hom(\bbG,\bbH)$, and the collection of homorphisms of degree $\delta$ is written as $\Hom^{\delta}(\bbG,\bbH)$.
-By \emph{isomorphisms} between persistent groups, we will mean isomorphisms in the category $\Pgrp^{(T,\leq)}$, denoted by $\cong$.
-We denote by $\langle 0 \rangle$ the trivial group containing exactly one element $0$, the addition identity element.
-The trivial persistent group is given by For a group $G$ and an interval $I\subset T$, the interval generalized persistence module $G[I]$ (see Page \pageref{para:interval g.p.m.}) is also called the \emph{interval persistent group}.
+Recall from \textsection \ref{subsec:persistent theory} the general construction of persistent groups.
+By \emph{isomorphisms} between persistent groups, we will mean isomorphisms in the category $\Pgrp^{(\R_+,\leq)}$, denoted by $\cong$.
+We denote by $\bbmzero$ the trivial persistent group.
+For a group $G$ and an interval $I\subset \R_+$, the interval generalized persistence module $G[I]$ (see page \pageref{para:interval g.p.m.}) is also called the \emph{interval persistent group}.

-From the definitions of product and coproduct given in \textsection \ref{sec:category}, we immediately obtain the following proposition.
+We immediately obtain the following proposition from the definitions of product and coproduct in a category.